ahakola/PortalButtonsLite/README.md

 BTW. this was all done and tested under 24h so forgive me if something isn't working as expected.

+Starting with MoP (Classic), you no longer need reagents for teleport or portal spells, so the reagent counter and related settings are automatically disabled in MoP Classic and later versions.

 ---

 ![Buttons](/Images/PortalButtonsLite-Buttons.png?raw=true "Buttons")